raspberrypilearning/getting-started-guide-microbit/en/step_2.md

 ![A micro:bit V2 against a white background](images/v2-microbit.jpg)

+--- collapse ---

+---
+title: History of the BBC micro:bit
+---

 The original device (the V1) was released in 2016.
-It was inspired by the BBC micro computer that was used to encourage students in the 1980s to get into programming, one of the young programmers the BBC micro inspired was Raspberry Pi founder Eben Upton.
-The micro:bit Foundation is on a mission to use the micro:bit to inspire inspire the next generation of programmers.
+It was inspired by the BBC Micro computer that was used to encourage students in the 1980s to get into programming, one of the young programmers the BBC micro inspired was Raspberry Pi founder Eben Upton.
+The micro:bit Foundation is on a mission to use the micro:bit to inspire the next generation of programmers.

 In 2020, they released the BBC micro:bit V2.
 It comes with some new components, such as a speaker and a new touch input button.

+--- /collapse ---

 ### What's on the micro:bit?

-Both versions have the following components for you to use:
+Both the micro:bit V1 and V2 have the following components for you to use:

 #### LED matrix

-The micro:bit has **25** LEDs on the front face that you can use to show pictures, numbers, and words.
+There are **25** LEDs on the front face that you can use to show pictures, numbers, and words.

 ![Animation showing a heart icon, the word Hello! is then scrolled across the LEDs in the micro:bit simulator.](images/led-demo.gif)